grafana/mimir/docs/sources/mimir/send/native-histograms/_index.md

    [client_golang](https://github.com/prometheus/client_golang), provided that
    [promhttp.HandlerOpts.EnableOpenMetrics](https://pkg.go.dev/github.com/prometheus/client_golang/prometheus/promhttp#HandlerOpts)
    is set to `false`.
-In such cases, integer label values are represented text format as such, e.g. `quantile="1"` or `le="2"`.
-However, the protobuf parsing changes the representation to float-like (following the OpenMetrics specification), so the examples above become `quantile="1.0"` and `le="2.0"` after ingestion into Prometheus, which changes the identity of the metric compared to what was ingested before via the text format.
+In such cases, integer label values are represented as `quantile="1"` or `le="2"` omitting the zero fractional.
+   However, the protobuf parsing changes the representation to always include a fractional (following the OpenMetrics specification), so the examples above become `quantile="1.0"` and `le="2.0"` after ingestion into Prometheus, which changes the identity of the metric from what was originally ingested.

    For more information, refer to [Feature Flags Native Histograms](https://prometheus.io/docs/prometheus/latest/feature_flags/#native-histograms) in the Prometheus documentation.
    {{< /admonition >}}